 The CDC has recommended that people wear cloth masks when in public settings where it may be difficult to stay six feet away from other people, such as grocery stores and pharmacies.
 According to the CDC, the guidance is intended to help prevent those who are infected but asymptomatic (or people who don’t realize they’re sick) from spreading the virus.

 Is it safe to order packages online?

 Researchers have found that the coronavirus disintegrates on cardboard within 24 hours, and the CDC has said that the risk of the virus being transmitted via packages is low.
-The Times reports that the surgeon general has “indicated that there is currently no evidence that COVID-19 is being spread through the mail.”
 However, it’s still a good idea to dispose of any packaging, and then wash your hands.

-What about ordering groceries or getting food delivered?
+What about grocery shopping or getting food delivered?

 We’re committed to keeping our readers informed.

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.